Back to Blog

 Do mushrooms have protein like meat?

 Mushrooms contain 3–4g protein per 100g, which is less than meat (25g) but more than most vegetables.
-They’re called “vegetarian meat” because of their texture and umami flavor, not their protein content.
+They’re called “vegetarian meat” because of their texture and umami flavor.
+Importantly, mushroom protein contains all 9 essential amino acids.

 Related Articles